 Let’s look at the pros and cons of each model.

-The primary driver for directly hiring an offshore virtual assistant is the cost.
-A service provider will add costs to the assistant’s hourly rate.
-That said, rates VAs charge can vary, as do those of managed service providers.
-There are other advantages to the direct hire model.
+The primary reason for directly hiring an offshore virtual assistant is cost.
+A service provider will add fees to the assistant’s hourly rate.
+However, the rates VAs charge can vary, as can those of managed service providers.
+There are also other advantages to the direct hire model.

-The disadvantages of directly hiring an offshore VA have to do with time and risk.
+The disadvantages of directly hiring an offshore VA involve time and risk.

 Related Reading: 4 Types of Virtual Assistant Services

-Managed virtual assistant services can reduce the time and many of the risks involved in hiring an offshore virtual assistant.
-The primary advantage of this model is that you get a team behind your VA that makes the service turnkey on your part.
+Managed virtual assistant services can save time and minimize many of the risks associated with hiring an offshore virtual assistant.
+The primary advantage of this model is that you gain a team supporting your VA, making the service turnkey for you.

 You Don't Have to Manage Another Employee

-This can be big because executives turn to remote assistants in the first place because they already have more admin work than they can or should handle.
-What we hear over and over is execs saying, "I just want someone to come in and make it work."
+This can be significant because executives turn to remote assistants in the first place due to having more administrative work than they can or should manage.
+What we repeatedly hear is execs saying, "I just want someone to come in and make it work."

-With a managed service, the service provider takes care of all of these functions through an account manager that is your partner in driving productivity.
+With a managed service, the provider handles all these functions through an account manager who partners with you to enhance productivity.

 No hand-holding is required.